lfe/blog/src/_posts/2015-03-26-1111-the-hidden-origins-of-lisp-mccarthy.md

 what he attributes having lived to 100."
 </blockquote>

-Lisp's 50th aniversary was celebtrated in 2008, and despite the AI Winter of the 1990s, it shows no signs of disuse or senescence.
+Lisp's 50th anniversary was celebrated in 2008, and despite the AI Winter of the 1990s, it shows no signs of disuse or senescence.
 Quite to the contrary, it continues to have a profound impact on multiple generations of computer programmers meeting all number and variation of needs.